doimag/angio/README.md

-## Welcome to Anglo
+## Welcome to Angio

-You can create a complete software with Anglo, the arquitecture is based on C++ for fast performance and the visuallity in Javascript with ReactJS, both are powerfull languages.
+You can create a complete software with Angio, the arquitecture is based on C++ for fast performance and the visuallity in Javascript with ReactJS, both are powerfull languages.

 #### Now we say "Write once and ..." you know